___________________________________________________________________________

 The Australian king parrot

-See images of King parrots at this website
+See images of King parrots on this website

 ______________________________________________________________________________

-In the last few weeks another pair of Noisy Friarbirds have made a nest inside a shallow basket hanging outside a kitchen window.
+In the last few weeks, another pair of Noisy Friarbirds have made a nest inside a shallow basket hanging outside a kitchen window.
 The basket hanging outside about 1.50 metres away from the kitchen sink.
-Through the glass you would see the birds flying back and forth with web-building material .
-As of the 17th September, there are suddenly have two eggs in the nest.
+Through the glass, you would see the birds flying back and forth with web-building material.
+As of the 17th of September, there are suddenly have two eggs in the nest.
 See the two photographs below.
-It is how to have a close intimacy with the birds on our land …. .
+It is how to have close intimacy with the birds on our land.

 ________________________________________________________________________________________